-SPCH 1200 - INTRODUCTION TO PUBLIC SPEAKING (3/0/3)
+SPCH 1200 - INTRODUCTION TO PUBLIC SPEAKING (3-0-3)

+Prerequisite: Eligibility for DVEN 0920 or satisfactory score on placement test.
 Designed to teach students basic public presentation principles and skills.
 Students complete one speech each of personal introduction, information, persuasion, demonstration, and special occasion (influential person).
-This course does not fulfill a humanities requirement..
-SPCH 120M is equivalent to this course.
+This course does not fulfill a humanities requirement.
+SPCH 120M and SPCH 120 are equivalent to this course.
 (231001)